A semi-canonical reduction for periods of Kontsevich-Zagier: Introduction

 \subsection{Two open problems for periods}

-A given period can be defined by many different integral representations.
-Thus, natural question is to determine how these different representations are related to each other.
+Fixing a period, it can be defined by many different integral representations.
+Thus, a first natural question is to determine how these different representations are related to each other.

-In their paper, Kontsevich and Zagier described two open problems in this direction: \begin{enumerate} \item {\bf The Kontsevich-Zagier (KZ) period conjecture (\cite[Conjecture 1]{KonZag01}).} If a real period admits two integral representations, then we can pass from one formulation to the other using only three operations (called the \emph{KZ--rules}): integral additions by domains or integrands, change of variables and the Stokes formula.
-Moreover, these operations should respect the class of the objects previously defined.
+In their article, Kontsevich and Zagier described two open problems following this direction: \begin{enumerate} \item {\bf The Kontsevich-Zagier (KZ) period conjecture (\cite[Conjecture 1]{KonZag01}).} If a real period admits two integral representations, then we can pass from one integral to the other by only using three operations (called the \emph{KZ-rules}): integral additions by domains or integrands, change of variables and the Stokes formula.
+Moreover, these operations should respect the class of the objects defined above.

-\item {\bf Equality algorithm (\cite[Problem 1]{KonZag01}).} The determination of an algorithm which allows one to determine whether two periods are equal or not. \end{enumerate}
+\item {\bf Equality algorithm (\cite[Problem~1]{KonZag01}).} The determination of an algorithm which allows one to determine whether two periods are equal or not. \end{enumerate}